 After breakfast, departure to Mardin.
 We will reach Mardin around 11:00 and visit this old, historical city.
 Mardin is very unique with lovely old-Arabic style houses.
 The houses are often decorated with intricate carvings.
 This is a very lively trading center with people coming from surrounding villages to buy and sell.
 We will have a fantastic view of the Plain of Mesopotamia.
 It is a city that played an important role in the early development of Christianity.
 We will visit Forty Martyrs Church (Kirklar Kilisesi).
 This church dates back to the 4th century, and was renamed in the 15th century to commemorate Cappadocian martyrs, now remembered in the fine carvings above the entrance.
 Then, we will visit Zinciriye Madrasah (Zinciriye Medresesi).
 This theological school was built by Melik Necmeddin Isa in 1385.
 We will also visit the Monastery of Deyr-az-Zaferan just outside of town, founded in 762 A.D.
 It was the seat of the Syrian Orthodox Patriarch for almost 800 years.
 Walk in its busy streets and bazaars, and admire the stonework all around the town.
+Next stop will be Dara Ancient City, known as the Ephesus of Mesopotamia.
 Overnight stay in Mardin.

 Today we drive to Hasankeyf, with stop at the beautiful little town of Midyat to see the Monastery and ancient houses on the way.
 Hasankeyf, with its history that spans nine civilizations, the archaeological and religious.
 The history of Hasankeyf goes back 10,000 years.
 This is three times longer than the Giza pyramids, 10 times longer than Stonehenge, and makes the glorious civilizations of the Maya and Inca seem as if they were flourishing just yesterday.
 Some of the city's historical treasures will be inundated if construction of the Ilisu Dam is completed.
 These include ornate mosques, Islamic tombs and cave churches.
 After lunch by the Tigris River we depart to Tatvan, a small village on the edge of Lake Van and watch the sun set over the lake.
 Overnight stay in Tatvan.